Not sure if Ben’s Soft Pretzels is right for you?

 Potential Mitigations

-• Your attorney can conduct a corporate search to confirm the ownership structure of the franchisor.
+• Your attorney can verify the corporate ownership structure to confirm the absence of undisclosed controlling entities.

-• Understanding the franchisor's long-term vision for the brand can be accomplished by speaking with management.
+• Understanding the franchisor's long-term vision for the brand is a key due diligence step to discuss with a business advisor.

 Non-Disclosure of Parent Company